Behavioral Health Vs Mental Health: What Is The Difference?

 Seeking care for mental health or behavioral health challenges

 Since conditions related to either aspect of health can be dangerous and/or have a significant negative impact on a person’s life, relationships, and well-being, there are many different types of mental health professionals out there who are specially trained to help.
-These might include therapists, substance abuse counselors, psychiatrists, school psychologists, social workers, or others.
+These might include therapists, substance use counselors, psychiatrists, school psychologists, social workers, or others.

-Getting guidance from a therapist can be a first step—or a simultaneous step in conjunction with other treatment methods—for some people who are experiencing mental health conditions or behavioral health conditions.
-For those who want or need treatment, virtual therapy allows them to receive guidance from a therapist from the comfort of their own home.
-An online therapy platform like BetterHelp can connect you with a licensed therapist, as online therapy has been found by research to provide similar benefits to in-person therapy.
-Different types of therapy include cognitive behavioral therapy and psychodynamic therapy.
+Getting guidance from a therapist can be a first step—or a simultaneous step in conjunction with other treatment methods—for some people who are experiencing mental health or behavioral health conditions.
+For people who want or need treatment, virtual therapy can allow them to receive guidance from a therapist from the comfort of their own home.

 Keep in mind that therapy, or therapy alone, is not always the recommended treatment plan for every condition.
 Also, some conditions may require in-person treatment rather than virtual.
 You may want to consult with your doctor and/or psychiatrist for advice.